-There are many cultural and socio-economic reasons why families ‘look’ different than how they did a decade or two ago: many 20-somethings are returning to live with their parents after college and elderly relatives are moving into their children’s homes as they grow older.
-Add to this the increase of blended families and the flexibility to work remotely, and we may find that our homes no longer meet our requirements.
-As a result, open and broken plan living is increasing in popularity and homes rooms with more traditional layouts may need to be reworked to suit additional purposes.
+There are many cultural and socio-economic reasons why families ‘look’ different to how they did a decade or two ago: many 20-somethings are returning to live with their parents after university and elderly relatives are moving into their children’s homes as they grow older.
+Add to this the increase of blended families and home offices, then we find that our homes no longer meet our changing requirements.

-If a renovation project is on your agenda, think about how best to use the additional space you’ll be creating.
-If you’re catering to increased numbers, a large open plan kitchen/dining/living space might be the most practical solution for you.
-Converting a garage, sun room or a loft into an in-law suite provides extended family with the privacy they need while remaining part of the family unit.
-A basement could make an excellent entertaining area, game room or apartment for a child who has just graduated college.
-If you have high ceilings or an open gable roof, investigate the possibility of creating a mezzanine to use as a den or home office.
+If a renovation project is on the cards, think about how best to use the additional space you’ll be creating.
+If you’re catering for increased numbers, a large open plan kitchen/dining/living space might be the most practical solution for you.
+Converting a garage or attic into a granny-flat or student apartment provides extended family with the privacy they need while remaining part of the family unit.
+An outbuilding could make an excellent entertaining area, games room, or teenage hang-out.
+If you have high ceilings or exposed roof trusses, investigate the possibility of creating a mezzanine.

-Smaller projects, such as adding an en-suite bathroom to one end of a bedroom, could give you the additional facilities that a growing family demands.
+Smaller projects, such as adding an ensuite bathroom to one end of a bedroom or converting an under-stairs cupboard to a washroom could give you the additional facilities that a growing family demands.

 Get in the zone

 Zoning is an excellent way of dividing up large spaces that need to take on several roles.
 Using furniture to separate areas is common but ‘rooms’ can also be created by varying the style of flooring or the way in which it is laid.
-Changing plank or tile direction provides continuity of design while defining separate areas, while a change in floor color makes a statement about where one ‘room’ ends and another begins.
+Changing plank or tile direction provides continuity of design while defining separate areas: a change in floor colour makes a statement about where one ‘room’ ends and another begins.

-If your home has smaller rooms, lay planks or tiles along the length to elongate a space or across to widen it.
+If your home has smaller rooms, lay planks or tiles along the length to elongate a space and across to widen.
 A 45-degree angle, herringbone or chevron pattern can also create the illusion of a larger interior.
-Other tricks can be used to create the impression of space: add wall mirrors, ensure unrestricted window views and minimize clutter.
+Other tricks can be used to create the impression of space: add wall mirrors, ensure unrestricted window views, and minimise clutter.

 Being clever with space